 Helen Scholes - Registered Member MBACP (Accred) Counsellor & Supervisor

 Hello, my name is Helen.
-Thank you for looking at my profile.

 When you’re feeling distressed or in need of support deciding to get help is a very positive first step towards feeling better.
 Finding the right kind of help can sometimes seem a bit daunting and so I have summarised below the key information you might need.
 If you have any questions or need more information please feel free to get in touch.

 - I offer face to face counselling for adults and young people aged eighteen and over and can usually offer you an appointment within 7 days.

 - I have experience of treating people with depression, anxiety, panic attacks, bereavement, relationship difficulties, trauma, family issues, life-changes, confidence and self-esteem problems, work-place issues and stress.

 - You will be welcomed regardless of your social, religious or ethnic background, your sexuality or gender identity.
 I am committed to promoting inclusion and am comfortable and competent working with issues of identity and difference.

 - We would meet in a discreet, comfortable consulting room in the centre of Shrewsbury.